vHeemstra/fill-pot-po/readme.md

 [![Downloads][downloads-image]][npm-url]

 > Generate pre-filled PO files from POT file, using source PO files.
 >
-> *Based on the POT filename or set options, it looks for source PO files.
+> _Based on the POT filename or set options, it looks for source PO files.
 For each PO file, it will create a new one, based on the contents of the POT file.
-The source PO file is used to fill in the matching translated strings.*
+The source PO file is used to fill in the matching translated strings._
+>
+> ✨ **_This package now supports both ESM and CommonJS_** 🎉

 ## Use case